MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-rate-fl.md

 ## Arguments

 * *n_bins*: The number of bins to specify the gap between the extracted metric values for calculation of the rate.
 The function calculates the difference between the current sample and the one *n_bins* before, and divide it by the difference of their respective timestamps in seconds.
-This parameter is optional, default to one bin, which calculates [irate()](https://prometheus.io/docs/prometheus/latest/querying/functions/#irate), PromQL instantaneous rate function.
+This parameter is optional, with a default of one bin.
+The default settings calculate [irate()](https://prometheus.io/docs/prometheus/latest/querying/functions/#irate), the PromQL instantaneous rate function.

 ## Usage